 Dillon nods to his commander before he leads the assault teams in through the door.
-Davis slowly shakes his head at the incongruity of the lead squad in each of the assault teams.
-The aim is to quietly kill as many as they can, so the lead squads are all armed with short bows and plenty or arrows with the carbines slung across their chest for use only as a last resort.
+Davis shakes his head at the incongruity of the lead squad in each assault team.
+The aim is to quietly kill as many as they can so the lead squads are armed with short bows and plenty or arrows with the carbines slung across their chest for use only as a last resort.
 The second squad in each assault team have sound suppressed pistols with the rest of the team ready to back them up with rifles and shotguns.

 For ten agonizing minutes Davis stays at his post while he wonders what is going on inside of the building.
 The night is quiet, it’s literally ‘deadly quiet.’
 However, quiet is good as it means the assault teams are doing their job in the best way possible.

 The radio comes alive with Dillon’s voice, “Alpha and Beta Teams on the roof.
 Commencing double check.”

 A moment later Lieutenant Wilkes is on the radio with, “Charlie Team has cleared both of the basements.
 Commencing double check.”

 Twenty minutes later Lieutenant Wilkes reports, “Checks clear.
 Have prisoners to bring out.
 Exiting front door now,” just before Private Marks leads a long line of women and children out of the door Davis is at.